Civil Engineering Ph.D. Requirements

 - A minimum of 30 credit hours must be doctoral research and dissertation.

 - Exactly 3 credit hours of the CE 562-Graduate Seminar must be taken.
+More can be taken at the discretion of the advisor, graduate program director, and chair.

 - A minimum of 39 credit hours of coursework are required (up to 21 credit hours of coursework may be transferred from a master’s program in fulfilling this requirement subject to the credit transfer limits described in the general section of this graduate catalog).
-The coursework shall include a minimum of 27 credit hours of Civil Engineering (or relevance courses with the consent of the student’s advisor and advisory committee) coursework selected from the approved list of CE Ph.D. track courses published in the UND Academic Catalog.
-Equivalent graduate level coursework may be transferred from a master’s program.
+The coursework shall include a minimum of 27 credit hours of Civil Engineering (or relevant courses with the consent of the student’s advisor and advisory committee) coursework selected from the approved list of CE Ph.D. track courses published in the UND Academic Catalog.
+Equivalent graduate-level coursework may be transferred from a master’s program.

 A written qualifying examination will cover four general areas of the student’s selected engineering track.
 Selection of the four general areas for this examination shall require the approval of the candidate’s faculty advisor and the track-specific Ph.D.
 Graduate Director.
 Three results for each of the four sections of the examination can be obtained: 1) pass; 2) provisional pass; and 3) fail.
-Candidates obtaining a result of “provisional pass” for any section of the exam will be required to remediate the topical area in which the provisional pass was received in accordance to stipulations specified by the examiner, with approval of the track-specific Graduate Director.
+Candidates obtaining a result of “provisional pass” for any section of the exam will be required to remediate the topical area in which the provisional pass was received in accordance with stipulations specified by the examiner, with approval of the track-specific Graduate Director.
 Candidates who fail one or more sections of the exam will be allowed one opportunity to repeat that section of the exam.
 The reexamination must take place no later than 13 months after the initial examination attempt.
 A direct admit student who fails an exam a second time may request to be reclassified as a master’s student and complete a track-appropriate Master of Science degree and then reapply to the Doctoral program.

 A detailed written doctoral research proposal must be submitted to the advisory committee.
 The proposal should cover: